The Hermitage Monk

 their

-That's okay...everyone's sadhana is perfect in any given point in
+celibate path.
+That's okay … everyone's sadhana is perfect in any given point in

-time; no one is better than any other...only different, sort of.
+time; none is better than any other … only different, sort of.

-"No one should think the bliss of spiritual love in a relationship is any less than that of an ecstatic monk...for love is love, bliss is bliss; and in the case of both paths, one more double-feature is exactly the same...the object of one's love is none less than God and the experience of godliness is nothing less than pure unconditional love!
+"Lastly, on this subject … no one should think the bliss of spiritual love in a relationship is any less than that of an ecstatic monk.
+Love is love, bliss is bliss; and in the case of both paths, one more double-feature is exactly the same … "the object of one's love (partner, or an abandoned child) is none less than God; and the experience of godliness, is nothing less than pure unconditional love!
 Whether god is formless or manifested in human form it makes no difference; for when the heart is pure, and when the tears of blissful gratefulness and love flow...it is surely all the same!
 Whether the 'object of one's love' (and thus path) is God without form, or in the form of Guru, or via manifestation in the form of one's soulmate, it is surely all the same...pure unmitigated bliss just is!
 Love is love, truth is truth, bliss is bliss.
-Jai Ma!"
+Jai Maa!"

 Thus